-Prerequisite: CMIS 141 or CMIS 141A.
+Prerequisite: CMIS 141.
 Further study of the Java programming language.
 Topics include inheritance, interfaces such as graphical user interfaces, exceptions, arrays, and collections.
 Emphasis is on using existing Java classes to build and document applications.

 CMIS 310 Computer Systems and Architecture (3)